RFC Traffic Management Information

 Routine

-Train has a delta
+- Train has a delta

-Infrastructure is according to the planned state (all trains have TT, e.g., TCR)
+- Infrastructure is according to the planned state

 Degraded

-Incident reducing the capacity of the line; train run still possible
+- Incident reducing the capacity of the line, train run still possible

-Partly obstructed track
+- Partly obstructed track

-Failures
+- Failures

-Including all ICM cases
+- Incl. all ICM cases

 Emergency

-Track is closed due to the incident
+- Track is closed due to the incident

-No train runs are possible
+Fully obstructed track - No train runs are possible

-Some trains can be canceled or re-routed
+- Some trains can be canceld or re-routed

-Including all ICM cases
+- Including all ICM cases

-Incl. all cases reported in TIS Incident Management Tool
+- Including all cases reported in TIS Incident Management Tool

 Recommended Priorities